 As a rule of thumb, if a food does not contain nutrients or if the calories from sugar and fats outweigh the nutrients found in the food, it's considered to be a source of empty calories.

-Foods and drinks that contain mostly empty calories include:
+The foods and drinks that contain primarily empty calories are:

 - Soft drinks, sports drinks, sweet tea, lemonade and energy drinks